Adolfo Azcuna: Profile

 Representing Zamboanga del Norte, he was elected as member of the 1971 Constitutional Convention.
 Subsequently, he was appointed as a member of the 1986 Constitutional Commission.
-He held several government posts during the term of President Corazon C. Aquino, first as Presidential Legal Counsel, then as Press Secretary and subsequently as Presidential spokesperson.
+He held several government posts during the term of President Corazon Aquino, first as Presidential Legal Counsel, then as Press Secretary and subsequently as Presidential spokesperson.
 In 1991, he was appointed chair of the Philippine National Bank.
 On October 17, 2002, he was appointed Associate Justice of the Supreme Court by President Gloria Macapagal Arroyo.

 In 2007, Justice Azcuna was conferred the Metrobank Foundation Professorial Chair in International and Human Rights Law for which he delivered a presentation entitled, "International Humanitarian Law: A Field Guide to the Basics".

 Justice Azcuna delivered a presentation entitled, "The Writ of Amparo: The Philippine Experience So Far", as the first recipient of the Founding Chancellor Emeritus Justice Ameurfina Melencio-Herrera Award for the Most Outstanding Professorial Lecturer.

 On January 8, 2013, the Junior Chamber International (JCI) Senate Philippines and the Insular Life Assurance Co., Ltd. conferred to Justice Azcuna The Outstanding Filipino (TOFIL) Award for 2012 in the field of Justice/Law.

 As a holder of the Chief Justice Artemio V. Panganiban Professorial Chair on Liberty and Prosperity, Justice Azcuna delivered a presentation entitled, "Supreme Court Decisions on the Economic Provisions of the Constitution" on April 18, 2013, at the Ateneo School of Law.

 The International Commission of Jurists (ICJ) has elected Justice Azcuna as one of its five new commissioners for a term of five years from August 12, 2014, to August 11, 2019.
 The ICJ is dedicated to ensuring respect for international human rights standards through the law.
 Commissioners are known for their experience, knowledge and fundamental commitment to human rights.

 Icon of piety, Adolfo Azcuna (4th in line, Fr.
 James B. Reuter, SJ's wake, Church of the Gesù (Philippines).

 On September 27, 2016, the Ateneo de Manila University during its 2016 Traditional University Awards conferred with Justice Azcuna the Lux-in-Domino Award.
 This capstone award that requires "the crowning achievement of both life and work is given to an extraordinary individual who has incarnated in life, and perhaps even in death, in an outstanding and exemplary manner, the noblest ideals of the Ateneo de Manila University".
 The citation stated: "For living as a selfless public servant who puts country before self and as a man of deep faith whose devotion to his family is unchanging; for devoting more than 50 years of his life to judicial work, driven by a commitment to the delivery of justice; for ensuring the protection of every Filipino's constitutional right to life, liberty, and security through the writ of amparo; for lighting a path of excellence, service, and probity that young Filipinos and Ateneans may follow."